Research & Development at AnalySwift

 An Ultra-Efficient High-fidelity Tool for Thermomechanical Design of Tailorable Composites (2022, M-STTR, Phase I)

 - Collaborating with University of Texas Arlington.
-More details are to be announced.
+More details can be found here.

 Design Tools for Advanced Tailorable Composites (2021, Phase I)